 - Becoming a Studio Director, he participated in the design efforts of the principals and the talented designers under him but his greatest skill was keeping them within budget, on schedule and creating designs that were constructible.

-- In summary, Michael can give a valuable critique of your design from a “nuts and bolts” perspective in the early stages, which helps put the project on a successful path.
+- In summary, Michael can give a valuable critique of your design as well as a “nuts and bolts” perspective in the early stages, which helps put the project on a successful path.